-Polina Nemirovskaia, a seasoned human rights campaigner in Russia despite being only 20-years old, and an active player in the political campaign of Boris Nemtsov before his tragic addition to the list of high-profile political critics of Russian President Vladimir Putin assassinated for their dissent, today spoke before a chamber of human rights victims, dissidents and activists as well as hundreds of members of the public, at our 8th Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.
+Polina Nemirovskaia, a seasoned human rights campaigner in Russia and active player in the political campaigns of Boris Nemtsov before his tragic addition to the list of high-profile political critics of President Vladimir Putin assassinated for their dissent, addresses the 8th Annual Geneva Summit for Human Rights and Democracy – see quotes below, followed by full prepared remarks.

 Ladies and gentlemen, I’m honored to be speaking to you today at this Geneva Summit.
-My name is Polina Nemirovskaia, I am twenty years old and I am a human rights activist for ‘OpenRussia,’ founded by Mikhail Khodorkovsky.
+My name is Polina Nemirovskaia, I am twenty years old and I am a human rights activist with the Open Russia movement founded by Mikhail Khodorkovsky.

-To be honest, I before I met Boris Nemtsov, I never liked him.
+To be honest, until I met Boris Nemtsov, I never liked him.
 For me he was just an ordinary guy from the ’90s, and I was tired of seeing faces in politics even before I was born.
 But that summer changed everything for me.

-My resume after that was anything but corporate.
-I came home to Saint Petersburg to go to university and Boris was moving between Moscow and Yaroslavl.
-I’ve joined his party, left his party, traveled a lot, helped my political refugee friends abroad, moved to t Moscow, moved back to Petersburg, worked in a district court for several months — to find out how things are done from the inside.
+My resumé after that was anything but corporate.
+I came home to Saint Petersburg while Boris was shuttling between Moscow and Yaroslavl.
+I’ve joined his party, left his party, travelled a lot, helped my political refugee friends abroad, moved to Moscow, moved back to Petersburg, even worked in a district court for several months — to find out how things are done from the inside.
 I would see Boris at protests, say hi and make some jokes, then go our separate ways.
-But I always knew that in case of any trouble, I could just call him and he would help.
+But I always knew that in case of any trouble, I could call him and he would help.

 I can’t do this anymore.
 A year ago, he was murdered.
 Some said that we woke up in a different country.
 We didn’t.
 The country was the same and everything was the same.
 It was the same Russia on that Friday as it was on Thursday and Wednesday and the Tuesday before.
 Even the murder wasn’t new — opposition members have been killed before.
 It wasn’t new, yet it was.
 Only because it was so open and so brazen.
 Kremlin walls and Chechen killers, directly connected to the governor of Chechnya – Ramzan Kadyrov.

-Insiders would tell me that Putin himself was shocked after that.
-He took a pause to think about what he should do next.
-That would have been a perfect time for the Kremlin to realize what they were doing to our country.
+Insiders would tell you that Putin himself was shocked after that.
+He took a pause to think of what he should do next.
+That would have been the perfect time for the Kremlin to realize what they were doing to our country.
 That would have been the perfect moment for them to stop.
 But now, a year later, we can see what decision has been made since then.

-It’s about everything the Kremlin itself does.
+No. It’s about what the Kremlin itself does.
 You see they’ve decided not to hide anymore.
 Not to hide just how much they hate everything independent —whether it’s political or not.
-Now the Kremlin even has to fight it’s own people — truckers, borrowers at the mercy of banks and collectors, small businesses and so on.
+Now the Kremlin even has to fight it’s own people — long distance truckers, borrowers at the mercy of banks and collectors, small businesses and so on.
 And still they come up with new even more severe laws.
 Still they still put innocent people in prison.
 I am thinking of Ildar Dadin, a victim of a new law that prosecutes people for protesting in the streets.
-In Russia if you go out alone on to the street even with a solitary picket, not to riot or anything, the police fine you.
-If you are fined two or more times in a 6 month period— you go to jail.
+Think of it: in Russia if you on to the street, even to picket, not to cause a riot or anything, you are fined by the police.
+If the police fines you two or more times in a 6 month period— you go to jail.
 Like Ildar Dadin did.
 He got three years for solitary pickets.
-I have received a letter from his recently and he said that he will spend whatever time in prison is necessary in order to stop this law.
-And now our lawyers at Open Russia are taking his case to the Constitutional Court to stop this law while we still have a chance.
+I have received a letter from him recently and he said that he will spend whatever time is necessary in prison in order to stop this law.
+And now our lawyers at Open Russia are taking his case to Constitutional Court to stop this law while we still have a chance.

 And I personally think that we do have a chance.
-Since the Kremlin started targeting not only us -the opposition – but ordinary people, who are not involved in politics, more and more of them realize that there must be an alternative.
+Since the Kremlin started targeting not only us – the opposition – but ordinary people, people not involved in politics, more and more of them realize that there must be an alternative.
 More and more people are not just ready — but desperate — for change.
 And change is coming soon.

-And what I hope for what Open Russia is doing— is that we will be able to show people how to escape this crisis and how to unite ourselves and our country.
+What I hope for — what Open Russia is doing— is that we will be able to show people how to escape this crisis and how to unite ourselves and our country.

 We are working on many fronts now, education, election, media monitoring.
-And human rights is what I and Maria B my colleague here is what we do.
-We want people to know that when they are put in prison on trumped up charges— they are not alone.
+And human rights is what I and Maria Barnonova, my colleague here, is what we do.
+We want people to know that when they are put in prison on trumped up charges they are not alone.
 We provide financial support for the families of political prisoners.
-We organize public campaigns in their defence and we provide them our lawyers in some cases.
-Last year for example we celebrated with Tangeizer’s case — a Wagner opera that was banned in Novosibirsk for insulting members of the orthodox church.
-The local government tried to press charges on the director — but he was acquitted.
+We organize public campaigns in their defence and we provide them lawyers in some cases.
+Last year, for example, we celebrated with Tangeizer’s case — the opera banned in Novosibirsk for insulting members of the orthodox church.
+The local government tried to pin charges on the director — but he was acquitted.
 Then there was the case of Svetlana Davydova — a mother of 7, who was accused of treason for speaking up about Ukraine.
-She was put to Lefortovo jail but with our lawyers after two weeks she was released and her case was closed.
+She was put to FSB jail but with our lawyers after two weeks she was released and her case was closed.

 Then there was my friend, Andrei Pivovarov, who was heading an election campaign in Kostroma, a regional city in Russia.
 He also was put to prison and he spent three months there before we bailed him out.
-His case is not closed yet, however.
-And this year, even though it’s only started, one of the people imprisoned for taking part in the Bolotnaya Square protests was released on parole with the help of our lawyers.
+His case is not closed yet.
+And this year, one of the people imprisoned for taking part in the Bolotnaya Square protests was released on parole with the help of our lawyers.